 According to Travel + Leisure's 10 Best Places to Travel in February, "The small town atmosphere of Paducah, Kentucky would make a pleasant getaway, and its vintage architecture, natural beauty, and art might surprise first time visitors."
-Preview top ideas for winter activities in Paducah, and start planning your wintertime escape to celebrate the New Year, Mardi Gras, Valentine's Day and more!
+Preview top ideas for winter activities in Paducah, and start planning your wintertime escape to celebrate Mardi Gras, Valentine's Day and more special events!

 Eat and drink your way across Paducah at bars and restaurants. | Cynthia's Ristorante

 There’s something about journeying outdoors or retreating indoors to relax and recharge during the cool weather months.
 Book a stay at one of Paducah's hotels or alternative, unique lodging properties.
 Cozy quarters and comforting amenities invite you to linger for relaxation and time away from your routine in any season.

 You'll find many family-friendly activities throughout Paducah.travel to create a winter itinerary.
 Get started with the ideas and inspiration below to make the most of the winter months with indoor activities or outdoor adventure!

 Get outside to see the sights in Paducah and the greater Four Rivers Region this winter.
 No matter the time of year, western Kentucky promises stunning vistas on land and by the water.

 Outdoor recreation is always in season in western Kentucky. | Photo Credit: @notyouraveragehunters via Kentucky Lake CVB

 Take in the beauty of the winter season with a brisk hike through one of Paducah’s local parks or regional natural areas.
 Bundle up and go birding at Land Between the Lakes National Recreation Area or the West Kentucky Wildlife Management Area for a chance to see bald eagles, sandhill cranes and more as they migrate through the area.